 Elements of this five-room house were created in Japan and shipped to Pasadena around 1904 for a commercial garden.
-Acquired by Henry E. Huntington in 1911, the structure is comprised of several Japanese woods, with paneled doors to the outside can be left open or closed to allow inhabitants to enjoy the gardens around them.
-Inner walls can easily be moved to increase room size or privacy.
-During a 2011 renovation, original architectural features were discovered, such as the distinctive curves of the roof line and original plaster and wood finishes.
-Restored, today the structure is considered one of the best examples of early twentieth-century Japanese architecture in the United States.
+Acquired by Henry E. Huntington in 1911, the structure is composed of several Japanese woods, with paneled doors to the outside that can be left closed or open to allow inhabitants to enjoy the gardens around them.
+Inner walls can be moved easily to increase room size or privacy.
+During a 2011 renovation, original architectural features were discovered, such as the distinctive curves of the roofline and the original plaster and wood finishes.
+Today, the restored structure is considered one of the best examples of early 20th-century Japanese architecture in the United States.

-The teahouse location within a traditionally landscaped tea garden atop a picturesque ridge provides a stunning setting for demonstrations of the traditional Japanese tea ceremony.
+The teahouse, located within a traditionally landscaped tea garden atop a picturesque ridge, provides a stunning setting for demonstrations of the traditional Japanese tea ceremony.
 (Unlike the tea shop in the Chinese Garden or the Rose Garden Tea Room, it does not serve refreshments.)

 Bonsai Collection and Zen Court